envieid0c/toggleAirport/README.md

 presence of a wired ethernet signal.
 The assumption is that if you have wired ethernet connected, there is no need to keep the Aiport interface active.

-It can also toggle Bluetooth power, but the logic is inverted (Bluetooth turns on when wired ethernet is present).
-See below for more about Bluetooth.

 Installation
 ------------